danielwaterworth/editor/README.md

-Terminal based text-editor written in Haskell.
+Terminal based Haskell structure editor.
 Written for learning; may never be useful.